Raw Food Math Demystified: The Ultimate Calculator Guide

 If you only have 30 seconds, here's what you need to know:

-Raw food math is the process of calculating exactly how much your dog needs to eat—and whether those ingredients provide the right balance of nutrients.
+Raw food math calculates exactly how much your dog needs to eat.
+It proves whether those specific ingredients provide the right balance of daily nutrients.

-A 30kg Labrador doesn't need the same amount as a 30kg Greyhound.
-The NRC 2006 standards give us the formulas to account for these differences in metabolic rate.
+A 30kg Labrador burns energy differently than a 30kg Greyhound.
+The NRC 2006 standards provide the exact formulas.
+These formulas account for the biological reality of your dog's metabolic rate.

 Why This Feels Overwhelming (And Why You're Right to Be Cautious)